VertLife/vertlife.github.io/publications/index.md

 ## Walter Jetz ##

 Jetz, W., and R. A. Pyron.
 2018.
 The interplay of past diversification and evolutionary isolation with present imperilment across the amphibian tree of life.
-Nature Ecology & Evolution:1.
+Nature Ecology & Evolution:1 DOI: 10.1038/s41559-018-0515-5

 Ballesteros-Mejia, L., I. J. Kitching, W. Jetz, and J. Beck.
 (2016).
 Putting insects on the map: near-global variation in sphingid moth richness along spatial and environmental gradients.
 Ecography.
 39  DOI: 10.1111/ecog.02438